prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 ## Code

 The entire code is written below.
-Feel free to try to code it by yourself, as this code is very similar to the MuSHR Introductory navigation (link: ), and in the earlier section we know our rostopic of interest.
+Feel free to try to code it by yourself, as this code is very similar to the MuSHR Introductory navigation (link: [MuSHR Setup](https://mushr.io/tutorials/intro-to-ros/)), and from the earlier section we now know our rostopic of interest.
 The code will be explained later on in chunks.

 {{<higlight bash>}}
   $ cd ~/catkin_ws/src/mushr_mujoco_ros/src